starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 </div>
 ```

-Now when the `Fetch a question` button is clicked, the server will respond with an event to modify the `question` element in the DOM and an event to modify `answer` store value.
+Now when the `Fetch a question` button is clicked, the server will respond with an event to modify the `question` element in the DOM and an event to modify the `response` and `answer` signals.
 We're driving state from the backend!

 <div data-store="{response2: '', answer2: '', lastQuestionId: ''}" data-computed-correct2="$response2.toLowerCase() == $answer2" class="alert flex justify-between items-start gap-4 p-8">
     <div class="space-y-3 pb-3">